rod4n4m1/chatops-knight-js/README.md

 // An exception happened and it was thrown catch(err) {
   if(err.isKnightError) {
-    // This an error from knight API
+    // This an error from ChatOps Knight API
     // Check Knight hint on this error console.log(err.knightHelpMessage);
   }